Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

 What’d He Wear?

 Leave it to J.J.
 Gittes to drape himself in gray without looking even remotely boring.
-His light gray gabardine three-piece suit is a luxurious summertime look that defies the conventional gray business suit.
+His light gray flannel three-piece suit is a luxurious look that defies the conventional gray worsted business suit.

 With its padded and roped shoulders, ventless back, and wide, sweeping peak lapels, the double-breasted suit jacket is cut in the tradition of typical ’30s fashions.
 Gittes wears the suit’s 6-on-2 button jacket open when sitting, standing, crouching, and reclining (his day of investigation indeed calls for a variety of postures!)